Cherry blossoms in Qingjing Farm in Nantou

 This is one of the must-book day trips from Taipei City.
 The North Coast area is about 45 minutes away from the city.

-The highlight of this trip is Jiufen Old Street.
+The highlight of this North Coast trip is Jiufen Old Street.
 Some people go here DIY, but joiner tours are cheap and will allow you to see other nearby locations.
 I booked mine via KKDay.
 The tour was a bit compressed but overall enjoyable.

 The tour starts in Yehliu Geopark, where you will see interesting landscapes.
 Then to Shifen Old Street, which is famous for the sky lantern activity.
 You can buy a Chinese sky lantern, write your wish on it, and let it fly.
 This is actually really fun and the good thing is the lantern scraps are collected by the locals afterwards.
 Next is Shifen Waterfalls.